Writing-for-me/test/otherthing.md

 ruling elite.
 If the contradictions in society are caused by the contradictions in the minds of the elite, then the best type of government is one in which there is a just ruler who supports principles such as 'human rights and women's rights'.
+Thus the care of the meak and helpless is the charge of the benevolent ruler and those enlightened intellectuals who support her/him.

 This worldview stands in sharp contrast to that of Mao, who called upon party cadre to go live amongst the masses